cuongnb14/cookiecutter-flask-restful/README.md

-# cookiecutter-flask-restful
+# Cookiecutter Flask-RESTful

+Powered by [Cookiecutter](https://github.com/audreyr/cookiecutter).
 Cookiecutter Flask-RESTful is a framework for jumpstarting production-ready Flask-RESTful projects quickly.

 ## Introduction
 This cookie cutter is a very simple boilerplate for starting a REST api using Flask, Flask-RESTful, Celery.
 It comes with basic project structure and configuration, celery task.

 **Features:**
+- For Flask 0.12.2 and Flask RESTful 0.3.6
 - Simple flask-RESTful application
 - Flask command line interface integration
 - Implementation simple cli: init database, list all router
+- Implementation simple middleware
+- Configured logging (integrate notify to slack)
 - Integrate celery for handle long process
 - Simple pagination utils
 - Configuration using environment variable